wmjordan/Codist/README.md

   Programmers who do not like *ClearType* rendering, which made text blurry and colorful, may want to try _Force Grayscale Text Rendering_ options.

-  From version 5.7 on, it is possible to use Compact menu like _Visual Studio 2019_ in _Visual Studio 2017_.
+  It is possible to use Compact menu like _Visual Studio 2019_ in _Visual Studio 2017_.
 Simply checking the _Move main menu to title bar_ option will do.

   ![Compact Menu](doc/compact-menu.png)

 ## Codist in Your Language

-  From version 5.7 on, it is possible to localize _Codist_ to other language.
+  It is possible to localize _Codist_ to other language.
 Simplified Chinese (简体中文) and English are provided by default.

   The interface of _Codist_ will change according to the _International_ settings of _Visual Studio_.

 ## Other Features

-  From version 5 on, it is possible to output a time stamp after each build.
+  It is possible to output a time stamp after each build.

   For VSIX developers, there is also an option to automatically increment version number for your VSIX manifest file.